-Sawtooth swings are the names given to the up and down ripples that are found in everything from ocean waves to prices on the stock market.
+Sawtooth swings are the names given to the up and down ripples that are found in everything from ocean waves to prices on the stock market or online casino industry.
 Sometimes these swings join other plasma instabilities which, in turn, causes the reactions in the tokamaks to stop.
 However, there are some plasmas that have no sawtooth gyrations.
 And, this is down to a mechanism that has puzzling physicists for quite some time now.

 Researchers over at the US Department of Energy’s (DOE) Princeton Plasma Physics Laboratory (PPPL) have recently created complex simulations of the method that could reveal the physics behind this mechanism called “magnetic flux pumping.”
 If scientists can unravel the mysteries behind this mechanism they may be able to advance the development of fusion energy.